bezmoradi/tutorials/go/scope.md

 }
 ```

 In order to use a variable which is defined within another package, first we need to import that package.
-But the important thing app-level scoping is the casing.
-In Go, if we want an entity be accessible outside its package-level scope, the first letter must be uppercase.
+But the important thing about app-level scoping is the casing.
+In Go, if we want an entity to be accessible outside its package-level scope, the first letter must be uppercase.
 For testing purposes, let's change the `utils.go` file as follows:

 ```go
 package utils